KerbalStuff/KerbalStuff/README.md

 When running in a production enviornment, run `python app.py` at least once and then read the SQL stuff below before you let it go for good.

+## Emails

+If you want to send emails (like registration confirmation, mod updates, etc), you need to have redis running and then start the Kerbal Stuff mailer daemon.
+You can run it like so:

+    celery -A KerbalStuff.celery worker --loglevel=info

+Of course, this only works if you've filled out the smtp options in `config.ini` and you have sourced the virtualenv.

 ## SQL Stuff